bbiletskyy/intron-prediction/README.md

 # Intron Prediction

 ## Description
-Distributed Machile Learning System for intron-exon predictioin.
+Distributed Machile Learning System for intron-exon predictioin in human DNA.

 ## How to run
+Application depends on 2 data files (see below in `Data` section).
-- `sbt run`
+- `sbt run` if data are located inside `./data/` directory
+- `sbt "run path/to/data/dir"` to set the path to the data directory

 ## How to test
 - `sbt test`